 Clusters of down fan out from a central point and create a 3D effect.
 This gives the cluster an insulating quality because they trap air (it’s how they keep the bird warm after all).
 Many down pillows are also filled with feathers – so keep an eye out for the down to feather ratio of your next down pillow.

 Read my review of the eLuxurySupply Hotel White Goose Down pillow.

 - Lightweight, soft and natural

 - Cushiony over firm – good for stomach sleepers

-- They tend to last longer than synthetic alternatives
+- Insulating and they end to last longer than synthetic alternatives

 Down Alternative (Synthetic)

 Just like its name, down alternative pillows are made with a synthetic filling – most likely puffs of polyester – that is intended to mimic true down pillows.
 They can be good for those with down allergies as they are hypoallergenic.
 They’re also more likely to be cheaper than down pillows.